Anacondas: Trail of Blood

 Anacondas: Trail of Blood is a 2009 American horror thriller television film directed by Don E. FauntLeRoy and starring Crystal Allen, Linden Ashby, Danny Midwinter, and John Rhys-Davies.
 The film is a sequel to Anaconda 3: Offspring (2008) and the fourth installment in the Anaconda film series.
-It premiered on the Sci-Fi Channel on February 28, 2009.
+It premiered on Sci Fi on February 28, 2009.

 It was followed by Lake Placid vs. Anaconda (2015), a crossover sequel with Lake Placid franchise.

 Plot

-A baby anaconda, captured at the end of the previous film, is being used for experiments by Peter Reysner, who creates a hybrid of the blood orchids from Borneo that enabled the anaconda to grow very large and live longer, and creates a serum for cell regeneration.
+A baby anaconda (Note: Captured at the end of the previous film.) is being used for experiments by Peter Reysner, who creates a hybrid of the blood orchids from Borneo (Note: As depicted in Anacondas: The Hunt for the Blood Orchid.) that enabled the anaconda to grow large and live longer, and creates a serum for cell regeneration.
 After the test seemingly works for the baby anaconda to regenerate, Peter burns it.
 When he disappears, the long anaconda escapes from the cage and kills Peter in a mine filled with blood orchids.
 Peter "J.D."
-Murdoch, a billionaire suffering from bone cancer, sends his assassin Eugene and his team of henchmen mercenaries to find Peter and the serum Peter created so that it can cure him.
+Murdoch, a billionaire suffering from bone cancer, sends his assassin Eugene and his team of henchmen mercenaries to find Peter and the serum so that it can cure him.
 Dr. Amanda Hayes, the sole survivor of the previous snake attack, and two officers also go in search of Peter, determined to destroy the serum and kill the snake.

-On the way, they meet Alex, a trekker who appears lost in the Romanian Carpathians, while doing a paleopathology project.
-When they discover the blood orchids in the mine, Amanda sets the explosives to destroy the orchids, but she and the group are attacked by the anaconda that seemingly kills both officers.
-Amanda is able to trick the snake into causing a cave-in that "kills" the snake however as she and Alex attempt to leave the mine, she is knocked unconscious and Alex escapes to get more help.
+On the way, they meet trekker Alex, who appears lost in the Romanian Carpathians, while doing a paleopathology project.
+When they discover the blood orchids in the mine, Amanda sets the explosives to destroy them, but she and the group are attacked by the anaconda that seemingly kills both officers.
+Amanda manages to trick the snake into causing a cave-in that "kills" the snake however as she and Alex attempt to leave the mine, she is knocked unconscious and Alex escapes to get more help.
 Meanwhile, a group of explorers: Jackson, his girlfriend Heather, Heather's best friend Wendy, and brothers Patrick and Scott, get dragged into the search for the snake.
 Due to the serum, the anaconda can no longer die without significant damage to its internal organs and regenerates itself from the previous cave-in.
 Heather falls ill due to a spider bite.
-The next day, the group Murdoch hires is attacked by the anaconda and it kills one of them.
-Alex and Amanda regroup after Amanda saves Alex from the snake and they both eventually find the explorers after the snake attacks and tears off Patrick's arm.
+The next day, the anaconda attacks the group Murdoch hires, killing one of them.
+Alex and Amanda regroup after Amanda saves Alex from the snake and they both eventually find the explorers after it attacks and tears off Patrick's arm.
 Eugene and his henchmen eventually find Hayes and Jackson's group and capture them.
 When Amanda is uncooperative in their efforts to get information about the serum, Eugene shoots and kills Patrick.
 During this moment of confusion, Wendy tries to escape and Eugene shoots her dead, which enrages Jackson.